 - Stepford Smiler: The Hiteks, as a result of being a modern, overmedicated Prozac nation taken to its logical extreme.
 Their cybernetic "Cradles" are equipped with drug feeds that are used not just to treat depression or other mental illnesses, but any negative emotion whatsoever, both trivial and meaningful.
 We see in two separate vignettes one Hitek who uses drugs to silence both his fear when he trips over a small bump in the floor and his racist disgust at being touched by his human domestic servants and another where a different one uses them to erase the sadness of his girlfriend dying of a heart attack during sex.

-- Transhuman: The entire basis of the book is this as it details what humanity might appear as in the future via process of natural evolution.
+- Transhuman: The entire basis of the book is this as it details what humanity might appear as in the future via process of natural evolution (and some genetic/cybernetic modification early on).
 However the argument can also be made that according to the literal meaning of that term "Transhuman" is supposed to be something above or beyond ordinary human levels and the majority of human species that are shown seem to barely have any real human sapience or ability.